 From 2011 to 2014, Anastasia worked as legal director for the Stichting Russian Justice Initiative (SRJI), which seeks redress for human rights violations in the North Caucasus republics of Russia such as Chechnya, where violent conflict has persisted since the second Chechen war began in 1999.

-Based in Moscow, Anastasia supervises several attorneys in the North Caucasus who litigate on behalf of victims or family members affected by disappearances, torture, or other human rights violations carried out by Russian government agents.
+At the SRJI, Anastasia supervised several attorneys in the North Caucasus who litigate on behalf of victims or family members affected by disappearances, torture, or other human rights violations carried out by Russian government agents.
 The organization brings cases to the European Court of Human Rights in Strasbourg, France.

 Anastasia became interested international humanitarian law while taking an undergraduate course taught by Kroc alumna Professor Larissa Deriglazova at Tomsk State University in Russia.
-After graduating with a bachelor's degree in international relations and a minor in international humanitarian law, she pursued a master’s degree in international peace studies at Notre Dame.
+After graduating with a bachelor's degree in international relations she pursued a master’s degree in international peace studies at Notre Dame’s Kroc Institute.

-“I left Notre Dame with a compelling vision of what I wanted to do with my career,” Anastasia said.
+“I left the Kroc Institute with a compelling vision of what I wanted to do with my career,” Anastasia said.
 “The experience was truly life-changing.”